mdn/content/files/en-us/web/api/websockets_api/writing_a_websocket_server_in_deno/index.md

 ## Code

-The code will consist in two files, one for the server, and one for the client.
+The code will be contained in two files, one for the server, and one for the client.

 ### Server